lldre/handle_exploration/README.md

 blog main

-# intro and goal
-The goal of this research will be to see how windef strips it's access handle and if there's  other processes with similar behavior such as lsass and crss.

-"Once upon a corona quarantine day I attempted to become the ruler of all of Windows by making my process' token that of system.
-I was granted unlimited power and could take control of any process by injection.
-Or so I thought...
-Upon attempting to access certain protected/privileged process using PROCESS_ALL_ACCESS I was kindly given a handle, however this handle was only enough to ReadProcessMemory!
-Without having OpenProcess return any error to my request to open the process with PROCESS_ALL_ACCESS, I was still stripped of my rights to VirtualAllocEx, WriteProcessMemory, and CreateRemoteThreadEx.
-How could this be!
-I could of course edit the GrantedAccessBits inside the HANDLE_TABLE_ENTRY, but that wouldn't make for a very interesting blog.
-Let the hunt for our adversary begin!"

-Before we start off I want to mention that some of the named items come from a 2 year old WdFilter build that I have symbols of and some come from the amazing work done by n4r1b documented here :https://github.com/n4r1b/WdFilter-Research/blob/master/Context.h

 Once upon a corona quarantine day, I attempted to create a fully privileged process by becoming system.
 My desire was to get unlimited access to any user-mode process on the system.
 After stealing system's token I was granted unlimited power, or so I thought..

-In this blog I'll show you the journey I went on trying to get full access to a protected process
+In this post I'll show you the journey I went on trying to get full access to a privileged process

-# Intro
+# Humble begginings

-The goal of this prject being getting complete access to protected processes, we will start of by making a small c program which attempts to open a process with `PROCESS_ALL_ACCESS` rights:
+The goal of this prject being getting complete access to protected processes, we will start of by making a small c program which attempts to open a process with [PROCESS_ALL_ACCESS](https://docs.microsoft.com/en-us/windows/win32/procthread/process-security-and-access-rights) rights:

 ```c
 	DWORD pid = atoi(argv[1]);